tulios/kafkajs/docs/Admin.md

 ## <a name="describe-cluster"></a> Describe cluster

 Allows you to get information about the broker cluster.
+This is mostly useful for monitoring or operations, and is usually not relevant for typical event processing.

 ```javascript
 await admin.describeCluster()